ePages-de/epages-docs/pages/faq.md

 # What is the API call limit?

-Depending on the ePages shop type, either 100 calls per day or 400 calls per day are accepted.
+Requests to the API are limited to 6000 calls per hour.
+The limit applies to all available resources.
 Find more detailed information in the [API call limit](page:apps-using-the-api#api-call-limit) section.

 # Is the API call limit per store or per app?